loic42/Canada-C3/README.md

 # What is eDNA?
 Marine eDNA is organism DNA in the water from microbial cells, organisms' tissues, skin and scales, metabolic waste, or dissolved molecules.
 A sample of eDNA simply requires a collection of fixed volume of water and collection of associated eDNA onto a filter.
 Extraction and sequencing of this DNA can be used to investigate the taxonomic composition of whole marine communities ranging from invertebrates to fish and marine mammals.

-# How to interpret the interactive map?
-You can access the app here: https://fjedna.shinyapps.io/CanadaC3_shiny/.
-The map shows the eDNA index value associated with each species detected by eDNA during our sampling events.
-This species-specific index ranges from 0 (no DNA detected for the species) to 1 (maximum proportion of DNA detected for the species across all samples).
-The index reflects changes in the relative biomass (or proportion) of the species but do not reflect absolute changes in biomass.
-The index values can be used to assess spatial variations of biomass for a given species.